Is It Illegal To Use A Turn Lane As A Passing Lane?

 It isn’t worth it.
 Safety will always trump getting home five minutes sooner.
 Keep that in mind the next time you feel the need to pass in a turn lane.

 Have you recently been injured by someone who improperly used a turn lane?
 Don’t let his aggressive driving ruin the rest of your life.
 Get the justice you deserve while making sure he remembers never to carelessly put another’s life in danger.
 Call us now for a free consultation and review of your accident claim.
 We’ll make sure you get the compensation and relief you deserve.

-Please, feel free to share this page with your friends, family, and loved ones via email, Facebook, or Twitter, or recommend it to your friends on Google Plus to help decrease car accident fatalities and improper lane usage.
+Please, feel free to share this page with your friends, family, and loved ones via email, Facebook or Twitter to help decrease car accident fatalities and improper lane usage.
 It’ll only take a second.
 Simply click the media icons on this page, and you could wind up saving a life.